realhardworkingdeveloper/algorand-nft-manager/README.md

 6. Mint NFT `node generate_nft.js`

 ### Successful Ouput:
-- If all goes well the follwing will output in your terminal ` PPSWJDI6HOBJGSGV3L5GXUXMCLNIX4P53JNUGJEJBA5LEXLXNS67MIQ2IE Transaction : G6T2EYO6AKFXQQR2NQ2UDMFNYSRB4YUNWW7SUKFMJZ4XQKOVOS3A
+- If all goes well the follwing will output in to the terminal ` PPSWJDI6HOBJGSGV3L5GXUXMCLNIX4P53JNUGJEJBA5LEXLXNS67MIQ2IE Transaction : G6T2EYO6AKFXQQR2NQ2UDMFNYSRB4YUNWW7SUKFMJZ4XQKOVOS3A